 Patients whose medical needs require additional care beyond the hospitals are served in local medical hospitals and clinics.
-The hospitals work closely with the criminal court system to provide forensic evaluations throughout the state.
-Staff also work with behavioral health and managed care organizations in every county to ensure that patients receive adequate outpatient treatments and housing upon their discharge from a state hospital.
-As of 2021, these services are purchased by regionally operated behavioral health administrative service organizations through a managed-care structure.
+The hospitals works closely with the local courts and the Criminal Justice System to provide forensic evaluations throughout the state.
+Staff also work with Behavioral Health and Managed Care Organizations in every county to ensure that patients receive adequate outpatient treatments and housing upon their discharge from a state hospital.
+As of 2019, these services are purchased by regionally operated BHOs through a managed-care structure.